Are you living your dream life?

 Base every decision on your priorities.
 Make a conscious effort to look at the big picture with everyday decisions you make.
 If it is your top priority to pay off debt and reach financial independence, intentionally make the decision to live frugally every day.
 Learn how to score free housing through house hacking.
 Start learning how to invest and build passive income, and perhaps how to buy your first rental property.

 It is easy to think about everything you want in life, to envision what you want for yourself.
-The hard part is intentionally making it happen with every decision you make.
+The hard part is implementation: living intentionally every single day.
 Your life will not change overnight, but through lifestyle design, you can actively plan and pursue the way you want to live.

 Life comes with tradeoffs and sacrifices.